-Spades Labour Hire - CONDUCT MANUAL
+Spades Labour Hire - FIELD MANUAL

-For that reason, we’ve created a field manual in which you will find the guidelines that we require in order to keep our standards high.
+▶️We’ve created a field manual in which you will find the guidelines that we require in order to keep our standards high.

-Spades Labour Hire values more than anything having professional, polite workers and we stand for an industry that values people.
+✅Spades Labour Hire values more than anything having professional, polite workers and we stand for an industry that values people.

 Even though this is a manual of conduct that we share with our workers, these rules are universal and they can be applied to roughly any construction workers in the industry.
 So: